-According to Stefani, students may not receive an effective enculturation into the means/methodologies/basic principles of the “parent” disciplines of an interdisciplinary program, and it may be difficult for faculty members who are deeply entrenched within a particular discipline to develop alternative research paradigms and epistemologies suited to new and different subject areas (Stefani, 2009, p47).
-In a changing world, where knowledge is transient and the ability to transform and manipulate knowledge to solve more complex problems is a key to economic success and sustainability (Breivik, 1998), these barriers must be overcome to allow interdisciplinary to flourish.
+According to Stefani, students may not receive an effective enculturation into the means/methodologies/basic principles of the “parent” disciplines of an interdisciplinary program, and it may be difficult for faculty members who are deeply entrenched in a particular discipline to develop alternative research paradigms and epistemologies suited to new and different subject areas (Stefani, 2009, p47).
+In a changing world, where knowledge is transient and the ability to transform and manipulate it to solve more complex problems is a key to economic success and sustainability (Breivik, 1998), these barriers must be overcome to allow interdisciplinary to flourish.

-An option that is being used in the field of analytics to help define and support curriculum is University partnerships with companies.
-IBM partners with several universities and provides an academic initiative web portal, access to a software portfolio, open data sources, white papers, case studies, videos, games and provide access to IBM experts.
-This partnering relationship is important as IBM and IBM like companies will be hiring the graduates of the program.
-(Fodell, conversation 2013)
+University partnerships with companies in the field of analytics are being sought to help define and support curriculum.
+IBM partners with several universities and provides an academic initiative web portal, access to a software portfolio, open data sources, white papers, case studies, videos, games, and in house experts.
+This partnership is important as IBM and others like it will be hire graduates of the program.
+(Fodell, conversation, 2013)

 Business Analytics and Interdisciplinary approach

-Business analytics is very popular right now, especially in business schools according to Program Director, Global University Programs, Skills for the 21st Century at IBM.
-The curriculums are focused on predictive analytics or using data to make decisions or provide insights.
-An example of this is IBM is working with Fordham and Yale.
-They are focusing on the marketing aspects of analytics and customer sentiment, and how do you drive decisions about consumers and about working practices with analytics?
-The second example of focus on curriculum focused on the data that include established information management programs.
-These programs are developing data scientists: individuals who are trained in manipulating, warehousing, managing, and securing data.
+Business analytics is very popular right now, especially in business schools according to the Program Director, Global University Programs, Skills for the 21st Century at IBM.
+The curricula are focused on predictive analytics or the use of data to make decisions or provide insights.
+IBM working with Fordham and Yale is a perfect example of this.
+They focus on the marketing aspects of analytics and customer sentiments, and investigate how one can drive decisions about consumers and work practices using analytics.
+The second example of focus on curriculum shifts the spotlight on to data that includes established information management programs.
+These programs develop data scientists: individuals who are trained to manipulate, warehouse, manage, and secure data.
 In essence, data scientists prepare data so it can be used in analytics.
-The first example falls into the category of business analytics, using data to make business decisions.
-The second example highlights the competency of understanding the data and working with the data.
-Getting the data right is 90% of the work associated with analytics.
-The third example of focus in the curriculum is deep computing analytics, which is more mathematical, and it's usually in the School of Informatics or Mathematics; or in the business world, it would be more like operations research.
-This area of analytics is the focus on building algorithms or getting insights and really understanding the linear regression analysis and the hypotheses, testing it deep in statistics.
-All three skills are needed.
-In addition, analytics needs are moving forward with visualization and designing how to present data.
+The first example falls into the category of business analytics; using data to make business decisions.
+The second example highlights the competency of understanding the data and working with it.
+Getting the data right is 90% of the work in analytics.
+A third example of focus in the curriculum relates to deep computing analytics, which is more mathematical, and is usually seen in the School of Informatics or Mathematics; or in the business world, as being akin to operations research.
+This area of analytics focuses on building algorithms or getting insights and really understanding the linear regression analysis and the hypotheses, testing it deep in statistics.
+All three skills are necessary to move forward with the visualization and designing of how to present data.
 These skills could come from the School of Art and Design.
-These are three different roles and three different types of curriculum in most higher education institutions (Dianne Fodell, IBM research, conversation 2013)
+These are three different roles and three different types of curricula in most higher education institutions (Dianne Fodell, IBM research, conversation, 2013)